dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Pushed changes to master and hoped TRAVIS auto publish to succeed but it failed cos the npm security issue and having all the tokens cleared.

 **Thoughts**: Jefree published it manually but still umd files were missed in the packages.
 Forgot to add them to the files section of package.json..

+### Days 97 - 100
+Didn't do much past week.
+Out sick and then went on a pilgrimage journey..
+Shaved my head and since I only had my phone.. successfully read all the articles that were in my medium bookmarks and pocket's list.
+Never thought I would miss the last 3 days 😢